Kingdom Living Here and Now

 First century Christians didn’t sit in pews, they didn’t listen to a pastor or even one of their number appointed to speak to them, they didn’t attend a church or hall or gathering place (though it appears that at some point, some Christians “met” on the portico of the temple at Jerusalem).
 They participated in worship as often as they could in people’s homes.
 They are very unlikely to have sat in rows facing someone and frankly, it is unlikely that one person officiated in the meeting, despite the example given of Paul and Eutychus.
 There is some doubt whether there was in fact even a “sermon” or “exhortation” as such at each meeting.

-So, in fact, most of what we have today has come down to us through tradition, most of it pagan or political in origin instituted in the period of Constantine.
+So, in fact, most of what we have today has come down to us through tradition, some of it pagan or political in origin instituted in many cases in the period of Constantine.
 Some of it makes its way to us from late Judaism mixed with Zoroastrian elements from Babylon.

 Priests of the Most High

 We have by and large forgotten that we are individually called to be priests of the Most High God, to individually bear His name to minister in His name to a dying and broken world and to cry from the rooftops the beautiful, life giving spirit that inhabits us.
-We are called for kingdom living today.
+We each individually and corporately are called for kingdom living today.

-Among those of us who struggle with what we have become, we have recognised that church has become a club with traditions, rules and patterns that do little to serve God.
-For example, in the nearly 170 years since John Thomas, (and most churches generally have the same issue) Christadelphians need to recognise that they have created an institution that does not worship, fails its simple mandate for its missionary work and is losing people to God rather than gathering them to Him.
-Many other Christian churches find themselves in the same predicament.
+Many of us who struggle with what we have become, recognise that church has become a club with traditions, rules and patterns that do little to serve God.
+Many churches, particularly those who are heavily reliant on ritualistic traditions, need to recognise that they have created an institution that does not worship, fails its simple mandate for its missionary work and is losing people to God rather than gathering them to Him.
 They are not based in kingdom living.

 This must change.